'Hanging on by a thread': County pleads for restriction relief at NC Transportation Museum - Salisbury Post

 House Bill 258, which was vetoed by Gov. Roy Cooper last month, would have authorized amusement parks to resume operations.
 In his veto message, Cooper said, “Tying the hands of public health officials in times of pandemic is dangerous, especially when case counts and hospitalizations are rising.
 State and local officials must be able to take swift action during the COVID-19 emergency to prevent a surge of patients from overwhelming hospitals and endangering the lives of North Carolinians.”

-Commissioners and Meacham, who spoke to the Post after the meeting, point to 60 acres of land on which the museum sits as well as the size of some of its buildings as allowing for a safe museum experience.
+Commissioners and Meacham, who spoke to the Post after the meeting, point to 60 acres of land on which the museum sits as well as the size of some buildings as allowing for a safe experience.
 The Back Shop, once the largest industrial building in North Carolina, is hundreds of feet long and dozens of feet tall.

-Currently, the museum is using its capital reserves to maintain buildings and equipment with no revenue coming in, said county officials.
+Currently, the museum is using reserves to maintain buildings and equipment with no revenue coming in, said county officials.
 Roy Johnson, president of the board for the museum’s foundation, asked for help from commissioners, Edds and Dees said.

 Asked about the resolution after the meeting, N.C.
 Transportation Museum Executive Director Kelly Alexander referred questions to Michele Walker, a public information officer for the Department of Natural and Cultural Resources.
 Walker said she didn’t have enough information about the details of the resolution to provide a response immediately.
 Mark Brown, who handles public relations and marketing for the museum, said he had not seen the resolution.

 Williams said he understands the N.C.
 Transportation Museum has to abide by state rules because it’s a state-owned facility.
-Still, he said, the Spencer Board of Aldermen would discuss taking similar action to commissioners.
+Still, he said the Spencer Board of Aldermen would discuss taking action similar to commissioners.
 He said the museum is “going to be better prepared than most places” to enforce social distancing rules, require the use of protective equipment and conduct regular cleaning.

 “We’re obviously very supportive of the museum, and I think the feeling is mutual from the museum — they want to see the town succeed,” Williams said.
 “They’ve got some tough times ahead if things don’t open back up.”